-The company’s also released an Android P update (dubbed Pistachio Ice Cream internally) for Pixel devices, and it delivers new features, enhancements, and tweaks to the Pixel and Pixel 2.
+The company’s also released an Android 9.0 P update for Pixel devices, and it brings new features, enhancements, and tweaks to the Pixel, Pixel 2, and others.

 If you're currently running the Android 8.1, and we assume most of you are, it shouldn't take you too long to transition from an older Android 8.1 build to this one.
 It took us just a few minutes to download and sideload the software onto our Nexus 5X.

 We've been using the July Android 8.1 Oreo build on the Nexus 5X for a very short time but as of right now, the update is performing well in key areas including battery life, connectivity, and UI speed.